gbeckers/Darr/docs/readcode.rst

 Reading data in other environments
 ==================================

-An important feature of Darr is that it is self-documented and includes code to read the array in other analysis platforms.
-Currently supported are:
+The most important feature of Darr that makes it stand out for scientific use is that it is self-documented and includes code to read the array in other analysis platforms.
+This maximizes the chances that your data will be relatively easily accessible in different environments.

+Currently arrays have read code examples for:

 - Python (just standard library)
 - Python with Darr library